Project overview: Food processing market assessment

 Recent (2017) south Puget Sound regional needs assessments have identified food system infrastructure gaps, suggesting a need for dry, refrigerated and frozen storage, food processing facilities, grain mill capacity, and a warehouse for aggregation, distribution and collective marketing.
 Among other problems, lack of farm infrastructure in the region is dampening market opportunities, and likely contributing to long-term loss of farmland.
 Since 1950, farmland has dropped from 170,640 to 76,000 acres in Thurston County, and from 304,253 to 132,839 in Lewis County.
 This project is exploring the potential of a vegetable processing facility to expand market access for crop producers in the south Puget Sound.
 This research project consists of a market and processing line analysis for a frozen food processing facility.
 Work in 2018 will evaluate buyers at farmers markets, hospital and school cafeterias, customers of box subscription programs, and others.
 For more information on this work, please contact Stephen Bramwell at WSU Thurston County Extension: email@example.com.

-- Presentation of preliminary results of the 2018 value-added processing facility market analysis.
+- Presentation at 2018 Tilth Conference of preliminary results of the 2018 value-added processing facility market analysis.
 Three markets were surveyed: customers at the Olympia Farmers Market, Institutional Buyers in south Puget Sound including hospital, school district, correctional facility and state cafeteria food service directors, and Community Support Agriculture (vegetable box subscription) customers at three Thurston County farms.
 Tilth Value-Add Processing_Final

 - Draft 2018 Annual Report: Market Assessment for Value-added Fruit and Vegetable Products for CSA box-subscription programs, sale at farmers’ markets, and sales to institutional buyers: